 Date: 4th Jan 2017

-Adding driveway gates to the entrance of your property will improve its kerb appeal and add an extra level of security, too.
+Adding entrance or driveway gates to your property will improve its kerb appeal and add an extra level of security, too.
 But which type of gates to choose?
+Single driveway gates or double?
 We’ll guide you through the options.

 You should first consider the primary purpose of the gates: